Overview

 Performance

 Other architectures will yield similar results.
-In comparing performance, remember that these times are for full 4K resolution images.
-Total latency is typically around five microseconds.
+In comparing performance, remember that these times are for full 4K resolution data planes.
+Total latency is typically around ten microseconds.
 All this with a single PNN module.

 Power consumption is extraordinarily low since all of the “heavy lifting” convolutions and sums are completely analog full-frame photonic calculations.
-Typically the module consumes less than five watts regardless of the configuration architecture.
+Typically the module consumes less than ten watts, regardless of the configuration architecture.

 WHAT MULTIMODAL AI